 3302.
 SURVEY OF ALGORITHMIC LANGUAGES (3-0) 3 hours credit - The various types of algorithmic languages and problem solutions utilizing them.
 Included are languages for scientific purposes, string processing, general purpose, and others.
-Prerequisites: CSE 2304 and 2308.
+Prerequisites: CSE 2304 and 2308. \$15 computer fee.

+3306.
 INFORMATION STRUCTURES (3-0) 3 hours credit - Information representations and relationships, between the forms of representation and processing techniques.
 The generation, development, and processing of structures such as lists and trees are developed to illustrate interrelationships of data structures.
-Prerequisites: CSE 2304 and 2308 with a C average, and MATH 1526 or 1326.
+Prerequisites: CSE 2304 and 2308 with a C average, and MATH 1526 or 1326. \$15 computer fee.

 3307.
 SYSTEMS ENGINEERING (3-0) 3 hours credit - Introduction to the engineering applications of differential equations.
 Signal analysis based on the Fourier, Laplace, discrete Fourier, and Z transforms.
 Input-output analysis of systems based on the convolution integral and the transfer function.
 System control based on feedback principles.
-Sampling theory and discrete representa-tions for analog signals.
-Prerequisites: CSE 2304 or 2306 and IE 3314 or concurrent.
-3345.
-DISCRETE STRUCTURES FOR COMPUTER SCIENCE (3-0) 3 hours credit - The study of discrete processes as applied toward computer algorithm design.
-Topics will include set theory, group theory, logic, graph theory, algorithm design, and automata theory.
-Prerequisites: junior standing, CSE 2304 or 2307
+Sampling theory and discrete representations for analog signals.
+Prerequisites: CSE 2304 or 2306 and MATH 2326.

+3346.
 SYSTEMS PROGRAMMING (3-0) 3 hours credit - Program-linking conventions; design of assemblers, macro-processors, linkers and loaders, and text editors; interrupt processing, physical I/O; and data management terminology and concepts.
-Prerequisite: CSE 3306 or concurrent enrollment
+Prerequisite: CSE 3306 or concurrent enrollment. \$15 computer fee.
+3441.
+COMPUTER ORGANIZATION (3-3) 4 hours credit - Basic components of stored-